gabdepa/Operational-System/9_producer_consumer/README.md

     - **`item`**: An integer value between 0 and 99.
     - **`buffer`**: A queue of integers with capacity for up to 5 elements, initially empty, accessed using a FIFO policy.
 This were implemented using an integer array.
     - **`s_buffer`**, **`s_item`**, **`s_vaga`**: Semaphores, properly initialized.
 - The code implemented have 3 producers and 2 consumers.
-The output look something like this(but, feel free to try it):
+The output look something like this(but, feel free to try it!):

 ```
 p1 produced 37